 and Oracle VM, the output of which is an

-collaborative support from Oracle and the IHV.
+Oracle and the IHV.

 - The Oracle

-Validated Configuration Program offers customers free,
+Validated Configuration Program offers customers free, pre-tested

-on complete system stacks including hardware, operating system, virtualization
+system stacks including hardware, operating system, virtualization

 software and Oracle Database.
 Validated configurations are useful

 for customers who are looking for guidance to shorten the deployment

-phase of an enterprise-ready Oracle Database and Oracle Linux environment.
-Servers
+phase of an enterprise-ready Oracle Database and Oracle Linux

-Program are automatically reflected on the Oracle Linux
+Configurations Program are automatically reflected on the Oracle Linux

 and Oracle VM HCL.

 What is the difference between a "Certified for Joint Support" HCL status

 and a "Certified for Oracle Support" HCL status?

-Certified for Joint Support: Oracle Linux or Oracle
+Certified for Joint Support: Oracle Linux or Oracle VM

-Customers deploying Oracle Linux or Oracle VM on this platform benefit
+deploying Oracle Linux or Oracle VM on this platform benefit

 from streamlined joint support.
 If a customer encounters any problem

-with Oracle Linux or Oracle VM that involves the underlying platform,
+with Oracle Linux or Oracle VM that involves the underlying

-a joint resolution.
+manage a joint resolution.
 For support on Oracle platforms, no third-party

 vendors are involved in the support process.
 These configurations